A note on the involutive invariants of certain pretzel knots

 \end{lemma}

 We may now state our first splitting lemma: \begin{lemma} Let $K$ be a pretzel knot $P(-2,m,n)$ with $m\geq n>3$.
-Then $CFK^\infty(K)$ is isomorphic to the tensor product of $\F[U,U^{-1}]$ with a direct sum of a single staircase complex together with some number of copies of the square complex $C_s$. \end{lemma}
+Then $CFK^\infty(K)$ is chain homotopy equivalent to the tensor product of $\F[U,U^{-1}]$ with a direct sum of a single staircase complex together with some number of copies of the square complex $C_s$. \end{lemma}